Stack Data Structure Overview

 3. Constant Time Operations

-Operations like push (insertion) and pop (deletion) can be executed in constant time, O(1), when using arrays, as they only involve adding or removing elements at the end of the array.
-(This will be covered in more detail in the later sections).
+Actions like push (insertion) and pop (deletion) can be done in constant time, O(1), if arrays are used, since these merely involve the addition or removal of elements from the end of the array.
+(Further details on this will be provided in the subsequent sections).

 4. Ease of Access